By Mike Miller Updated February 22, 2023

-Alva Florida is not so much a town as it is a place.
-It is about 11 miles east of I-75 on State Road 80 between Fort Myers and LaBelle.
+Alva is a quiet town on the Calooshatchee River.
+It's about 11 miles east of I-75 on State Road 80 between Fort Myers and LaBelle.

 People who live in Alva say it is more than a place: it is a state of mind.